 Laura Augustin has served as Curatorial Assistant at the Smithsonian American Art Museum since 2016.
 She holds an MA in Museum Studies from the George Washington University and a BA in American History from SUNY Purchase.
 In 2015, she and her teammates presented at the Emerging Innovators Forum at the American Alliance of Museum’s annual conference in Seattle, Washington.
 Laura’s work at SAAM includes researching the permanent collection and working on special exhibitions.
 Recent projects include research on and installation of a selection of works and archival material by Joseph Cornell and an upcoming exhibition of feminist fiber works.

-Jen is a journalist and artist who writes a list of things to do each weekend and other stories for the news site The DC Line.
+Jennifer Anne Mitchell is a journalist and artist who writes a list of things to do each weekend and other stories for the news site The DC Line.
 She is a co-chair of the professional network Emerging Arts Leaders DC, board member for the arts nonprofit Day Eight and leader in The Sanctuaries arts collective.
 As a contributor to International Journalists’ Network, she delivers tips to reporters worldwide.
 Jen is also a teaching artist with the literary arts group Split This Rock.